The current editorial board are:

 Professor John Morrill FBA (Chairman), University of Cambridge

 Dr Gordon Pentland, University of Edinburgh

-Professor Jane Winters, University College London
+Professor Jane Winters, School of Advance Study, University of London

 The Trustees appoint an Editorial Board of scholars to advise them and the Director of the History of Parliament on the History of Parliament’s academic policy, practice and related matters, and to guarantee the intellectual rigour and scholarly standards of the work.
 The Board’s terms of reference are determined by the Trustees.
 Among other things, the Board

 - oversees the appointment of new staff and internal promotion of members of the research staff.